frutik/frutik/README.md

 ### Hi there 👋

-I'm currently working on e-commerce search applications.
+I have been working in the field of search for e-commerce/platforms for almost the decade.

 My area of interests: search, e-commerce, e-commerce search, NLP, ML, cloud technologies, distributed applications, reliability, high availability, docker, kubernetes, DevOps/SRE, python, ruby, nodejs.